 Ideally, journalism blends accuracy and art into a concise, informative article for public knowledge.
 Achieving a sense of urgency and composure in an article’s first sentence, also known as a lead, can be difficult, but writing a lead that presents the most pressing news with a punch helps the rest of the article fall into place.
-After researching, interviewing, and organing the information, it’s time to write me an essay online.
+After researching, interviewing, and organing the information, it’s time to.

 1. What is the actual news?

 - Determine the real news (the most pressing, exciting fact) and include only information directly relevant to that fact in a lead.